 Dr Philip Brain has been a small animal practitioner for 25 years.
 He completed a residency program in small animal medicine at the Veterinary Specialist Centre, North Ryde, NSW and gained his Fellowship in Small Animal Medicine from the Australian College of Veterinary Scientists in 2007.
 Previously Philip has been an examiner for the Australian College of Veterinary Scientists in small animal and canine medicine and continues to be a mentor for candidates.

 Philip has served on ASAVA executive for 18 years including a Presidential term and two terms as Honorary Secretary.
 He was recognized with an AVA Meritorious Service Award in 1999 and the ASAVA Distinguished Service Award in 2005.
-He became the first veterinarian to receive a Chartered Membership (CMAVA) of the AVA in 2004 and in 2007 was awarded with a Fellowship of the AVA.
+In 2007, he was awarded with a Fellowship of the AVA.

 Philip has been scientific convenor for the ASAVA annual conferences from 2001 to 2011 and is scientific convenor for the FASAVA Congress in 2017.

 Philip has also been involved with the veterinary nurses’ profession for many years having served on the National Industry Group for Veterinary Nursing since co-founding this group in 1994.
 He was recognised with a service to veterinary nursing award in 1997 and was the first veterinarian to be awarded honorary membership of the Veterinary Nurses Council of Australia in 2003.

 Philip is a director of the Australian Companion Animal Health Foundation, a charity devoted to improving the life of pets through raising funds for disease investigation.